joao-svalencar/letsRept/cran-comments.md

-# CRAN submission: letsRept 1.0.0
+# CRAN submission: letsRept 0.0.1

-This is the second submission of the package `letsRept` to CRAN.
+This package is a renamed and refactored version of the previously submitted package `letsHerp`.
-I am changing the package name to `letsRept`
+It is submitted as a new package due to the name change, and supersedes the previous version.

 ## R CMD check results